HitoriOu/UdonToolbox/Readme & Tutorial/Readme.txt

 Detect_Object	= Run code if a object activates it

 ------------ Changelogs (newest first) ------------
+------------ Changelog (V2.3) ------------
+Notes:
+Added infopanels for the demo world.

+------ Udon files changed: ------
+RunZone [fixed shared player triggering (bug from Version 2.2.1)] Trigger Toggle (Vectorized) [fixed shared player triggering (bug from Version 2.2.1)] Trigger Toggle [Added detection options]

+------ Udon files added: ------
+AvatarPedestal [Script designed to handle any number of avatars needed (usefull for both avatar worlds and RolePlay mechanics)]

+------ Udon files removed: ------
+Note: Removed the following files as they had previously been removed (undetected update error caused it to re-introduce these files sorry about that.

+InputField Syncher (in progress)
+Clock (Local time)
+Date (Local time)
+Time in Game
+Time in world

 ------------ Changelog (V2.2.1) ------------

 ------ Udon files changed: ------